-For the first time the average home costs more than £250,000 after a 10.2% price increase over last year.
+For the first time the average house price is more than £250,000 after a 10.2% price increase over last year.
 Covid-19 has acted as a major catalyst for this and has caused prices to rise by over £30,000 since the beginning of the pandemic.

-The pandemic has had this affect as buyers have been looking to buy homes with larger indoor and outdoor areas.
+The pandemic has had this effect as buyers have been looking to buy homes with larger indoor and outdoor areas.

 Homes fitting these criteria are more commonly found in rural and coastal areas.
 Furthermore, these areas are even more attractive by giving buyers an escape from the packed cities with a higher concentration of Covid-19 cases.

 This immense competition for this type of home has been a major factor in driving up the average house price.

 There has been widespread speculation that mortgage rates will soon rise.
 Rising mortgage rates combined with the huge increases in prices over the last year mean first-time buyers are in a tougher place than ever before seen.
 To counter this first-time buyers must be equally smarter than ever before with their money.